Miami Journalism Programs

 |Graduation Rate (for students who began their studies in 2011)||57%*||84%*||51%*|

 Florida International University

-FIU boasts an 85% minority enrollment among its student body.
+FIU offers students the opportunity to gain experience through the South Florida News Service and produce journalism via local media.
 The school founded the country's first Spanish-language master's program in journalism and is accredited by the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC).

 Bachelor of Science in Communication with a Specialization in Journalism

-This bachelor's degree program offers a journalism track for students pursing the 4-year program in communication.
-Coursework focuses on writing, visual design, broadcast media, print media, and reporting.
+This bachelor's degree program offers a journalism track for students pursuing the 4-year program in communication.
+Coursework focuses on writing, visual design, broadcast media, global media, and reporting.
 Upon completion of coursework, students should be prepared to work as journalists for a variety of media outlets.